Anouar1611/Anouar1611.github.io/_posts/2021-01-01-Crawling-With-Python-Scrapy.md

   `Scrapy` is a Web spider or framework for crawling and fetching data from several websites.
 It can do big jobs very easily and quickly.
 This web famework crawl a group of URLs in no more than a minute and does it very smoothly as it uses Twister which works asynchronously for concurrency.

- > If you want to get more about the Twisted API here is the link : [Twisted](https://twistedmatrix.com/documents/current/index.html)
+ > If you want to get more about the Twisted API here is the link : [Twisted API](https://twistedmatrix.com/documents/current/index.html)

    There are some other powerful libraries to scrap data from web pages like `BeautifulSoup` but it's just for small projects.